Dean and Leadership

 Assistant Dean for Technology

 As Assistant Dean of Information Technology, Mike Harvey reports directly to the Dean as a member of the Law School’s leadership team and is responsible for leading a customer-focused organization that delivers efficient and effective technology systems and services to advance the teaching, research, and service missions of the Law School and to sustain and enhance the Law School’s eminence in its field.
-He has over twenty-five years of experience in Information Technology and related fields, with over fifteen years serving UT and the School of Law.
+He has over 25 years of experience in Information Technology and related fields, with over 15 years serving UT and the School of Law.

-Assistant Dean for Alumni Relations and Development
+Assistant Dean for Business Affairs

 David A. Montoya